-LAKE WORTH LAGOON INITIATIVE \$3,410,750
+LAKE WORTH LAGOON INITIATIVE: \$3,866,660

 The Lake Worth Lagoon (LWL) estuary stretches 20 miles along the shores of 13 municipalities from North Palm Beach to Ocean Ridge and has been subjected to pollution and habitat losses for decades.
-The Lake Worth Lagoon Initiative is supported by Palm Beach County, South Florida Water Management District, Florida Department of Environmental Protection, Florida Inland Navigation District and the League of Cities.
-Palm Beach County has adopted, and several local governments have endorsed the LWL Management Plan to restore the Lagoon.
-This plan includes projects to restore sea grasses, mangroves and oysters, capping of muck sediments and construction of storm water control projects.
+The Lake Worth Lagoon Initiative is supported by Palm Beach County, South Florida Water Management District, Florida Department of Environmental Protection, Florida Inland Navigation District and the League of Cities, which have endorsed LWL Management Plan to restore the Lagoon.
+This plan includes projects to restore sea grasses, mangroves and oysters, cap muck sediments and construct storm water control projects and septic to sewer conversions.
 Revitalizing this important water body provides long-term environmental, recreational and economic benefits to the region.

 The Initiative was created to define and evaluate the status of the entire watershed and propose actions that would improve and protect the natural resources within the lagoon and watershed.
 Each State dollar is matched at the local level on a minimum 50:50 cost-share basis.
 Through this program, over \$17 million in State funds and \$59 million in local funds have been dedicated to restoring the Lagoon.
-The projects below were prioritized by the LWLI members and funding partners:
+The projects below were prioritized by the LWLI members and funding partners.